coryhenn/scMilvus/README.md

 -   Return a dictionary with the keys [cell_id, cell_name, top_genes] were cell_id and cell_name are from the vectors in Milvus and p_genes is a list of the top_n genes expressed in each cell, ordered most to least expressed
 ### database_connections.py
 - read a cell/gene matrix and perform the following:
   1. Read the data into memory
-        2. Normalize the data to have mean 0, standard deviation 1.
+  2. Normalize the data to have mean 0, standard deviation
-        3. Fit a PCA that keeps 85% of the variance.
+  3. Fit a PCA that keeps 85% of the variance
-        4. Pad the PCA vector with zeroes so it is 1000 elements long.
+  4. Pad the PCA vector with zeroes so it is 1000 elements long
   5. Send the PCA vector to Milvus along with the cell name, file name the data came from, and cell id (i.e. the index into the list of PCA vectors)
-        For the cell_id, use the following convention:
+  6. For the cell_id, use the following convention:
             100000 where:
-                - The first digit is the experiment number
+                1. The first digit is the experiment number
-                - The remaining 5 digits are reversed for cell_ids within the experiment. i.e. cell id 0 will look like 100000, cell_id 1 = 100001,
+                2. The remaining 5 digits are reversed for cell_ids within the experiment. i.e. cell id 0 will look like 100000, cell_id 1 = 100001,
                  cell_id 2 = 100002
+- query the Milvus database for vectors that have the highest cosine similarity to the root vector